mlswg/mls-protocol/draft-ietf-mls-protocol.md

 1. An "empty" Commit that references no proposals, which updates the committer's contribution to the group and provides PCS with regard to the committer.

-2. A "partial" Commit that references path-safe proposals but where the path is empty.
+2. A "partial" Commit that references proposals that do not require a path, and where the path is empty.
 Such a commit doesn't provide PCS with regard to the committer.

 3. A "full" Commit that references proposals of any type, which provides FS with regard to any removed members and PCS for the committer and any updated